fa046/course-platform/README.md

 # SmartSkillify

-A full-stack online course platform built for a client, aimed at Pakistani students.
-Students can browse, enroll in, and complete courses with video lessons and progress tracking.
+A full-stack online course platform aimed at students.
+Students can browse, enroll in and complete courses with video lessons and progress tracking.
 Admins manage everything from a single dashboard.

 🔗 **Live:** [smartskillify.com](https://www.smartskillify.com)